fireplusteam/ios-swift-for-vs-code/README.md

 # Usage Guide: VS Code

  1. Copy .vscode folder to you root project folder where xcworkspace file is located
- 2. Open root folder which contains root xcworkspace file with VS Code
+ 2. Open root folder which contains root xcworkspace or project file with VS Code
  3. That's it, but you need to make the first build of app to make autocompletion works correct by pressing cmd+shift+b

 ##Autocompletion Binding